jmquigs/ModelMod/README.md

 # NOTE
 This project is unmaintained.
-It may still work with old games that are not being updated.
-It is unlikely to work with newer games or recently updated games.
+It may still work with DX9-based games that are not being updated.
+It does not work with games that use any other 3D API.

 # Intro